xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/index.md

   - /general_setup/migration/migration-from-xcart4/
 ---

-In case you are an existing X-Cart 4 store based owner and want to upgrade it to X-Cart 5 you can do it using a special [X-Cart v4 to v5 Data Migration Wizard](https://market.x-cart.com/addons/migration-wizard.html).
-This wizard is aimed at helping a store owner to migrate data from an X-Cart 4 based store to X-Cart 5.
+In case you are an existing X-Cart v4 (aka XC4) store based owner and want to upgrade it to X-Cart v5 (aka XC5) you can do it using a special [X-Cart v4 to v5 Data Migration Wizard](https://market.x-cart.com/addons/migration-wizard.html).
+This wizard is aimed at helping a store owner to migrate data from an XC4 based store to XC5.
 Besides that it will be necessary to {% link "install a fresh X-Cart 5 store" ref_VG5mIoLT %} beforhand and re-implement any possible custom features manually afterwards.

 Basically, a store owner has three possible routes to do the upgrade:
 1. Do the upgrade on their own (DIY option);